ligi/docs/trezor-tech/translating.rst

 Reward
 ^^^^^^

-For a complete translation of one language we offer a TREZOR device of your color choice (Black or White).
+For a complete translation of one language we offer a "TREZOR One" device of your color choice (Black or White).